francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

 # Lab 05

 In this lab you are going to use Services to expose Pods to the cluster.
+The you are going yo install an Ingress Controller to forward traffic to the right service based on the HTTP URI.

 Open the terminal and run the following commands listed below.